terwer/siyuan-plugin-publisher/README.md

           implementation.
 Should anomalies surface during deployment, the extension welcomes the addition of GitHub issues for resolution.
             - **Please note: Unavailability of CORS proxy configuration will render the functionality inactive!!!**
+            - The image feature of the Picgo plugin is currently unavailable in the Docker version; support will be introduced in 1.20.1.
         - #1053 Introduction of the publishing platform telegra.ph
             - **Please note: Unavailability of CORS proxy configuration will render the functionality inactive!!!
               Furthermore, accessing article previews mandates circumventing restrictions via appropriate means.**
             - For discussions on CORS proxy complications or other inquiries, feel free to engage in group discussions or reach out to the author at youweics@163.com
             - At present, only anonymous posting and updates are supported; login functionality will be incorporated in version 1.20.1.
         - #1054 Addition of article management capabilities
             - Renamed article management as Dashboard.
 Feedback regarding nomenclature adjustments can be deliberated via issues, facilitating responsive modifications by the author.